samueldsingh/data-engineering/interview_questions/17-file-handling.md

 Using the context manager with `with` statements ensures proper resource management and error handling, making your code more reliable and maintainable.

-## 7. How to open text,csv,excel,pdf,image,audio,video,jpeg using open and with statements
+## 22. How to open text, csv, excel, pdf, image, audio, video, jpeg using `open` and `with` statements

 The `open()` function is commonly used to open files in text mode.
 However, for different file formats like CSV, Excel, PDF, images, audio, and video, you will need to use different libraries specifically designed for those formats.
 Here's a general overview of how to open and work with these different file types using various libraries in Python: